 With traditional loupes, the lenses are placed in the bottom half of the glasses, and you have to look and tilt your head downward to see into the mouth.
 This eye position of looking down causes more eyestrain than having the loupes directly in front of your eye, and you’re looking straight forward.

-Another thing I have heard from other dental hygienists who also switched to Ergo loupes (those who purchased Designs for Vision) is that they had nausea.
-One hygienist said she threw up in the middle of her first patient; she wore the Designs for Vision Ergo loupes.
+Another thing I have heard from other dental hygienists who also switched to Ergo loupes (they purchased a different brand name) is that they had nausea.
+One hygienist said she threw up in the middle of her first patient, and she, too, had purchased from a different company, not Orascoptic.
 Others experienced headaches.

 I never experienced nausea or headaches.
 However, it was an adjustment for my eyes regarding focusing and learning where to look.

-Another difference between the Ergo loupes vs traditional loupes is the field depth and width.
+Another difference between the Ergo loupes and traditional loupes is the field depth and width.

 Below are some tables comparing with the provided information: